Student Sexual Misconduct Policy and Procedures: Duke's Commitment to Title IX

 Andrew and Felix have been flirting with each other all night at a party.
 Around 12:30 a.m., Felix excuses himself to find a bathroom.
 Andrew notices Felix slurring his speech.
 Andrew wonders if Felix went to the bathroom to vomit.
 When Felix returns, the two begin flirting more heavily and move to a couch.
 As the conversation continues, the two become more relaxed and more physically affectionate.
 Andrew soon suggests they go back to his room, and Felix agrees.
 As they walk down the stairs, Andrew notices that Felix looks unstable and offers his arm for support and balance.
 When they get back to his room, Andrew leads Felix to the bed and they begin to become intimate.
 Felix becomes increasingly passive and appears disoriented.
 Andrew soon begins to have sexual intercourse with him.
 The next morning, Felix thinks they had sex but cannot piece together the events leading up to it.

 This is a violation of the Student Sexual Misconduct Policy.
-Felix was clearly under the influence of alcohol and thus unable to freely consent to engage in sexual activity with Andrew.
+Felix was passive, and the Policy states that consent may not be inferred from silence, passivity, or lack of active resistance.
+Moreover, Felix was clearly incapacitated by alcohol, and thus unable to freely consent to engage in sexual activity with Andrew.
 Although Andrew may not have known how much alcohol Felix had consumed, he saw indicators from which a reasonable person would conclude that Felix was incapacitated, and therefore unable to give consent.
-Andrew in no way obtained consent from Felix.
+Andrew in no way had consent from Felix.

 This is a violation of the Student Sexual Misconduct Policy.
 Denise, in a position of power over Paul as his teaching assistant, attempted to arrange a quid pro quo sexual relationship.
 Additionally, she did not seek consent from Paul to touch him, even if a reasonable person could conclude that Paul was not too intoxicated in order to provide consent.